 FBN Bank Congo (DRC) has a scheme whereby on separation, staff who have spent a minimum of 3 years are paid a sum based on their qualifying emoluments and the number of periods spent in service of the Bank.
-"FBN mortgages provide gratuity benefit to eligible staff who are confirmed and have spent minimum of 5 years and for Directors who have spent minimum of 2 years.

 FBN Bank Guinea and FBN Bank Sierra Leone each have a graduated gratuity scheme for staff on separation where staff receives a lump sum based on their qualifying basic salaries on the number of year spent.